 University of Oklahoma

-There are two master’s degrees in economics for you to choose from here—the Master of Arts in applied economics and the Master of Arts in managerial economics with a data emphasis.
+There are two economic masters programs for you to choose from here—the Master of Arts in applied economics and the Master of Arts in managerial economics with a data emphasis.
 Both are offered on campus.
 You’ll complete about 32 credit hours of coursework and receive a rigorous training in economics that will prepare you for work in the public or private sector.

 University of Wisconsin Madison

-Nestled along the shores of Lake Mendota in the city of Madison, WI, the University of Wisconsin Madison is home to a number of highly-ranked graduate schools, including the School of Education, the School of Medicine and Public Health, and the College of Engineering.
+Nestled along the shores of Lake Mendota in the city of Madison, WI, the University of Wisconsin Madison is home to a number of highly-ranked graduate schools, including:

-Choose to study at the University of Wisconsin Madison, and you’ll have a couple of options for how you earn your degree in economics.
-While one is a stand-alone program meant for students who wish to use the degree as a terminal program, the other is part of the Ph.D. and does not directly admit students.
+The University of Wisconsin Madison offers a couple different masters in economics programs.
+The economics master’s degree in graduate foundations is a stand-alone program meant for students who wish to use the degree as a terminal program, the other is part of the Ph.D. and does not directly admit students.

-The program is offered by the College of Letters and Sciences and is the perfect choice both for students wishing to enter careers in academia as well as those who want to go directly into the workforce.
+The master’s in economics program is offered by the College of Letters and Sciences and is the perfect choice both for students wishing to enter careers in academia as well as those who want to go directly into the workforce.

 To apply, start by choosing between a fall or spring deadline.
-Then, submit a formula online application along with GRE scores, transcripts, and three letters of recommendation.
+Then, submit a formula online application along with:

 George Mason University